distDev/Betsu/README.md

 - Editing the name of an attachment

 ### In Progress
-- Calendar
-- Task filtering
-- User authorization
+- Сustom labels
 - Deleting lists
+- Deleting all tasks from the list
 - Copying lists
-- Deleting all tasks from the list
-- Adding a users to a task
-- Adding a due date to a task
 - Copying a task to another list
 - Moving a task to another list via modal window
+- Adding a due date to a task
+- Task completion
+- Task timer
+- Estimate task
+- User authorization
 - Adding comments to a task
+- Adding a board
+- Adding a board to favorites
+- Calendar
+- Task filtering
+- Adding a users to a task
 - Subscribe to notifications in a task
 - Inviting users to the board
-- Adding a board
+- Importing tasks from Trello
+- List of recently visited boards
-- Adding a board to favorites
+- Roles on the board

 # Screenshots